LaZeAsh/notes/content/notes/Deep Q Learning.md

 draft: true
 ---

-Dee Q Learning extends reinforcement learning by using a deep neural network to predict the actions
+Deep Q Learning extends reinforcement learning by using a deep neural network to predict the actions